Re matto: Release and promotion

 The digital version of the album was released on 17 February 2010, two days before the physical version.
-To promote the album, Mengoni participated in the 60th Sanremo Music Festival with the song "Credimi ancora".
-Moreover, Mengoni appeared in several Italian TV programmes, including "Domenica In", "Domenica 5" and "Porta a Porta".
+To promote the album, Mengoni competed during the 60th Sanremo Music Festival, participating with the song "Credimi ancora".
+In addition, Mengoni appeared in several Italian TV programmes, including Domenica In, Domenica 5, and Porta a Porta.

-From February 2010 to March 2010 Mengoni promoted his album through an in-store tour, while the "Re matto tour", the singer's first tour, officially started on 3 May 2010 in Milan and ended in September 2010 with a concert in the same town, at the PalaSharp arena during the "Festa dell'Unità".
+From February 2010 to March 2010 Mengoni promoted his album through an in-store tour, while the Re matto tour, the singer's first concert tour, officially started on 3 May 2010 in Milan and ended in September 2010 with a concert in the same town, at the PalaSharp arena during the Festa dell'Unità.
 The "Re matto tour" consisted of 56 concerts throughout Italy.

 Critical reception

 The album received mixed reviews.
 Jason Birchmeier gave the album a negative review, claiming that "there's little substance on this 24-minute EP and too much of the material is half-baked".

 Guido Marco gave it 3.5 stars out of 5 and wrote on the Italian music magazine Musica e dischi that "the mix of vocal neurotic flashes on a pop rock musical texture, with an absolutely simple and incisive lexicon, makes of Mengoni something more than a promise".

 Italian popular critic Mario Luzzatto Fegiz wrote on the newspaper Il Corriere della Sera that Mengoni is not always at the same level as in "Credimi Ancora", but he has charisma and a great gift in giving renditions of his song.